TradeTrust/decentralized-renderer/README.md

 # TradeTrust Decentralized Renderer (React Template)

-This template serves as a quick way to start building your own decentralized renderer using OpenAttestation stack.
+This template serves as a quick way to start building your own decentralized renderer using TradeTrust stack.
+You can follow our tutorial over at (https://docs.tradetrust.io/docs/tutorial/decentralised-renderer/).

 ## How and what?